Updated 14 May 2012

 the surge has to fill ever-increasing flood plains before advancing,

-slowing the progress of the peak.
+slowing the progress of the peak - Author

 "Travel time in rivers is a combination of factors particularly the